 The requirement that the results of thinking must be certain would make thinking impossible.
 Speaking to the London Mathematical Society in 1947 Alan Turing said “…if a machine is expected to be infallible, it cannot also be intelligent.
 There are several mathematical theorems which say almost exactly that.
 But these theorems say nothing about how much intelligence may be displayed if a machine makes no pretence at infallibility.”

-Turing seems to have thought that intelligence requires a great deal more than computing:
+Turing seems to have thought that intelligence requires more than computing:

 “Intelligent behaviour presumably consists in a departure from the completely disciplined behaviour involved in computation, but a rather slight one, which does not give rise to random behaviour, or to pointless repetitive loops.”